HannahAlex004/Amazon_Clone/README.md

-# Amazone_Clone
+# Amazon Clone
-The purpose of this project was to create a clone of the Amazon website using only HTML and CSS.
-The goal was to replicate the basic layout, design elements, and structure of the Amazon website to understand and practice front-end web development techniques.
+This is a clone of the Amazon website, built using HTML and CSS.
+The goal of this project was to create a functional and visually appealing e-commerce platform that mimics the core features and design of the Amazon website.
+In the future, I plan to enhance the project by integrating React to add more interactivity and dynamic functionality.